 The Hunger Games Trilogy by Suzanne Collins

-*This post contains all 3 separate reviews for all 3 books so scroll with caution*
+*This post contains all 3 separate reviews for the series so scroll with caution*

 The Hunger Games (The Hunger Games #1) by Suzanne Collins (2008)